Grebeci/my-obsidian-doc/java/Java笔记/容器-Collection.md

 原则：

-Don't use a library until you understand its API
+- Don't use a library until you understand its API.